 First, this stem cell moisturizer has grape stem cell extract.
-While the stem cells from the fruit may not be alive in the moisturizer, it still stimulates natural cell production.
-Here are the benefits as a result of boosted cell growth:
+While the stem cells from the fruit may not be alive in the moisturizer, it still reduces the visible signs of aging to give your skin a firm and plump appearance.

 Next, this best day moisturizer also has tocopheryl acetate (vitamin E) and retinyl palmitate (Vitamin A).